|

 An alternate means for obtaining SPICE data is to use the PDS Central Catalog's

-Data Search mechanism.
+Keyword Search mechanism.
 This catalog provides access to archived SPICE data

 Enter "spice" and any other relevant word(s) in the search field box and press the search button.
 For example, you might enter "spice MRO" or "cassini spice" or "SPICE MEX."
+Look under the "Data Sets and Information" heading.
 The search engine will return one or more hits pointing to archived SPICE data.
-(It also will almost always return references to archived instrument data for the named mission since documentation for those data usually include references to SPICE.)
+(If a data set resides at a foreign archive, this will be indicated: for instance, it might say "(from ESA).")

 You may also select the dataset name next to the "Dataset Information" heading.
 Picking this will display a very useful overview of the entire data set.
 (In PDS lingo it is the "dataset.cat" file.)
 If you are not already familiar with the mission's SPICE data, it will be worthwhile to read this.